MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 - Step 1️⃣: use Selenium to fetch the reviews pages of each company

-- Step 2️⃣: use Scrapy to extract reviews of all companies
+- Step 2️⃣: use Scrapy to extract reviews from each company page

 ### Scrape company urls with Selenium: step 1️⃣